suverahealth/dev-challenge/README.md

 These are the guidelines on what we are looking for in our submissions:
 - Code is human-readable and easy to understand
 - Code patterns correspond to expected user-facing functionality
+- Clear and holistic, systematic approach to problem-solving
+- Clear demonstration of your solid foundational rooting in technical concepts behind scalable, reliable, privacy-preserving and accessible user-centric web-based applications & architectures
 - The accompanying file of markdown answers is well-structured and communicates your thoughts clearly and concisely
 - Any tests that are written make sense according to how a user might behave on the page
 - The styling of code is consistent and technical choices are well-commnunicated